Surety Bond Required For Private Schools In New Jersey

 Private career schools in New Jersey need a surety bond

-In addition to the surety bond provision, the regulations also require the issuance of a Certificate of Approval by New Jersey’s Department of Labor and Workforce Development and Department of Education.
-The Certificate is valid for two years and must be prominently displayed at the private career school.
+In addition to the surety bond, schools also need a Certificate of Approval from New Jersey’s Department of Labor and Workforce Development and Department of Education.
+The certificate is valid for two years and must be prominently displayed at the private career school.

 Private career school owner-applicants must submit the following documents to be reviewed by the Department of Education’s Training Evaluation Unit: